 What is Hyperacusis?

 Hyperacusis is pain or discomfort from moderately loud sounds.
-For me, when I hear a loud sound, it feels like my ear is being stabbed with a knife in my eardrum.
+For me, when I hear a loud sound, it feels like my ear is being stabbed with a knife in my eardrum (very acute pain).
 Examples of loud sounds for me include vacuums, hand dryers, toilets flushing, lawn mowers, weed whackers, buses stopping, plates clinking together, people talking loudly, and many, many more.

 A lot of autistic kids and adults have hyperacusis, but it’s not something that’s well-known.
 It’s more common that autistic kids are called “sound avoidant.”
 But many of us are “sound avoidant” because we literally experience physical pain with those sounds.
 To me, it’s akin to calling us “hot stove avoidant” or “pain avoidant.”